 Diana whispers to me, “Watch this, you don’t just accept a price, you haggle with them.”

-I observe as Diana tells the cab driver after he states a price, “No, veinte cinco quetzales.”
+I observe as Diana tells the cab driver after he states a price.
+“No, veinte cinco quetzales.”

-I understand her; that is 25 quetzales, which is approximately 4 dollars.
+I understand her; that is twenty-five quetzales, which is approximately four dollars.
 It seems very inexpensive to me.
 The cab driver looks like he is thinking it over and Diana whispers to me again, “He’s just stalling to see if I’ll go higher.”

 And, she is right, the cab driver says, “Esta bien.”